DroppedBits/hugo-site/content/privacy-policy.md

 Specifically, if you send us an e-mail, we'll keep a record of your e-mail address, as well as the communication you had with us, in some form or another.
 We do this because it's really hard to reply to you without this information, and because whatever comments and questions you have may help us make better products for you.

-Additionally, if you post a comment on a news article, whatever information you share will be publicly available to other users of the website, as well as other third parties.

-Your e-mail address will never shared be with anyone without your permission.
-Period.

-Well, there's one exception: if we're required by law to share this information, we will, but only after a careful review of the request with our lawyers.
+Your e-mail address will never shared be with anyone without your permission, period, unless we're required by law — but only after a careful review of the request with legal experts.

-We do not receive any of your information (e.g. name, credit card number, billing address, etc.) from Apple when you make a purchase from the App Store, nor do we have any idea who submits reviews of our apps.
+We do not receive any of your information (e.g. name, credit card number, billing address, etc.) from Apple when you make a purchase from the App Store, nor do we have any information on who submits reviews of our apps.

 ## Living document